MicrosoftDocs/memdocs/sccm/mdm/deploy-use/manage-access-to-o365-services-for-pcs-managed-by-sccm.md

 ---
-title: "Manage access to O365 services for managed PCs | Microsoft Docs"
+title: "Manage access to O365 services for managed PCs"
 description: "Learn how to configure conditional access for PCs that are managed by System Center Configuration Manager." ms.custom: na ms.date: 03/05/2017